 '''

-eventsourcing.domain.event (arg: Union[function, str, Type[eventsourcing.domain.AggregateEvent]]) \rightarrow eventsourcing.domain.EventDecorator
+eventsourcing.domain.event (arg: Union[function, str, Type[eventsourcing.domain.AggregateEvent], None] = None) \rightarrow Union[eventsourcing.domain.EventDecorator, Type[eventsourcing.domain.EventDecorator]]

 '''

 Can be used to decorate an aggregate method so that when the method is called an event is triggered.
 The body of the method will be used to apply the event to the aggregate, both when the event is triggered and when the aggregate is reconstructed from stored events.